Topological modifications in half-edge meshes

 Collapse half-edge e in a half-edge mesh.
 Keeps the origin vertex of e.

-Returns a new HeMesh (does not modify in-place), and three arrays for remapping vertex, half-edge, and face indices from the original mesh to the new mesh.
+Returns a new HeMesh (does not modify in-place), and a MeshReindexMap for remapping vertex, half-edge, and face indices from the original mesh to the new mesh.

 JIT-compatible, but calling with different numbers of vertices/edges/faces will cause recompilation.